Shahla9/Ad-click-prediction/README.md

 LABEL = ['clk']

-he label for prediction is set as 'clk'.
+The label for prediction is set as 'clk'.
 Data from the first seven days were used for training, while the eighth day was reserved for testing.

 #### Machine Learning: